pwa-builder/pwabuilder-manifest-finder/Readme.md

 ## How to use it

-Issue a GET to `/api/FindManifest?url=https://somepwa.com`, where somepwa.com is a URL to get the web manifest for.
+Issue a GET to `/api/FindManifest?url=https://somepwa.com`, where somepwa.com is your PWA's URL.
 Sample production call:

 - https://pwabuilder-manifest-finder.azurewebsites.net/api/findmanifest?url=https://webboard.app

-You may optionally supply a ?verbose=1 query string in the URL to return additional error information.
+You may optionally supply a ?verbose=true query string in the URL to return additional error information.

 The response will be a JSON object containing: